 The Fishes in North Hinksey, Oxfordshire

-Our gastro pub in Oxfordshire is open every day from 9.30am serving breakfast until 11.30am, with free toast on the bar.
-There is a full a la carte menu served from 12pm-2.30pm & 6pm-9.30pm Monday to Friday, and hot food still available from 2.30pm-6pm.
+We are open every day from 9.30am serving breakfast, lunch from noon and dinner from 6pm.
 We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
 Whether you pop in for a pint, a business lunch or a special dinner, we promise you a friendly welcome.
 All day long.

 We look forward to seeing you soon!

 Sam & the team